Leitech

 Standard gages solve standard problems.
 But precision manufacturing rarely stays standard.

-Send us a sketch, a drawing, or a 3D model.
-Describe your challenge.
-Within days, we develop the solution.
+Send us a sketch, a drawing, or a 3D model, and describe your challenge.
+Within days, we’ll develop the solution.

 Leitech Digi-COMBI with wear shoe on transmission valve body — angled surface depth inspection.